mihail-m/CP-implementations/3-Basic-Data-Structures/README.md

 ## Min(Max) stack
+- A stack supporting max element retreival in O(1) time.

+- <p>The idea is that we can store a single value representing the minimum element in the stack.
+Each time we add a new element to the stack we update the minumim if the newly added element is smaller.<br>

+     What happens when we need to remove the minimum element from the stack?
+The naive approach is to iterate over all elements in the stack an update the minimum value, but can it be done faster?
+The answer is yes. <br>

+     One approach will be to keep a second stack containing the minimum element at the top.
+Each time we add an element that is the new minumum, we add it to the second stack, and when we remove the curren minumum it will be at the top of the second stack, so we remove it from there also.
+The new top element will be the new minimal element in our original stack.<br>

+     A better approach that does not require additional memory is to isert a modified value in the stack each time a new minimum is pushed.
+Every time we push a number that will become the new minimum, we store it as the minumum in our variable and push<br>
+     2 * new_min - old_min instead.
+Since new_min < old_min => 2 * new_min - old_min < new_min.

+     When we remove an element, if that element is smaller than the minimum, then this is the modified value that we iserted instead, so we need to update the minimum.
+The new minimum can be calculated as: 2 * minimum - top_element.

+     If a top requiest is being processed and the top element is smaller than the curren mnimum we must return the minimum instead, because the stack has the modified value instead of the real one at the top.</p>

 ## Min(Max) queue
+- A queue supporting min element retreival in O(1) time.

+- <p>In order to acheive the required time we can use a doubly_linked_list in addition to our queue.
+The list will keep track of the minimal elements in the order they are in the queue.
+This way the front of the list will be the current minumum.<br>

+     When we add a new element, we remove all elements from the back of the list that are bigger, since they will be removed from the queue before our new element and will never become the minumum.
+Then we add our new element to the back of the list.<br>

+     When we remove an element from the queue, if that element is the same as the front of the list, we remove the front of the list too since it is the minumum.<br>

+     When a request for the minumum is received, we simply return the front of the list since it is the current mimumum.</p>

 ## Heap
 - A binary tree, that keeps it's elements in such a way that every node has a priority that is greater than all of his descendants<br>